Skip to main content

 • AI-generated connections without manual linking

-• PDF and web article analysis
+• PDF and web article analysis with citations you can verify

-• Chat interface for synthesizing insights
+• Chat interface for synthesizing insights across everything you've saved

 Pricing: Free tier available, Pro from $12/month

-2. Obsidian : Best for Power Users
+2. Obsidian, Best for Power Users

-Best for: Technical users who want full control and local-first storage
+Who it's for: Technical users who want full control and local-first storage

 Obsidian has become the go-to choice for serious PKM practitioners.
 Its combination of local Markdown files, powerful linking, and extensive plugin ecosystem creates unmatched flexibility.